Aquaveo/NWM-BigQuery-Tutorial/docs/source/Add Click and Hover Detection on Stream Features.rst

 Next, you'll add click detection to the stream features on the map.
 This will allow you to highlight the selected stream and add the selected stream's reach id to the reach ID input field in the query parameters form.

-To prepare to add click detection, we'll need to access the map itself, so we'll add a map variable at the beginning of our window.onload function in our `main.js` file.
+To prepare to add click detection, we'll need to access the map itself, so we'll add a map variable in our window.onload function in our `main.js` file.

 .. code-block:: javascript